-Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (Section 1350 of Chapter 63 of Title 18 of the United States Code), each of the undersigned officers of General Cable Corporation (the "Company") individually hereby certify that based on my knowledge:
+Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (Section 1350 of Chapter 63 of Title 18 of the United States Code), each of the undersigned officers of General Cable Corporation (the "Company") does hereby certify with respect to the Annual Report of the Company on Form 10-K for the year ended December 31, 2011 (the "Report") that:

-- 1) The Company's Annual Report on Form 10K/A for the fiscal year ended December 31, 2011 (the "Report") fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- 1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: January 21, 2014 /s/ GREGORY B. KENNY
+Date: February 23, 2012 /s/ GREGORY B. KENNY

-Gregory B. Kenny

-President and Chief Executive Officer
+Gregory B. Kenny Chief Executive Officer

-Date: January 21, 2014 /s/ BRIAN J. ROBINSON
+Date: February 23, 2012 /s/ BRIAN J. ROBINSON

-Brian J. Robinson

-Executive Vice President and Chief Financial Officer
+Brian J. Robinson Chief Financial Officer